Pink Shuttle. The only all-female transportation service in Afghanistan.

-In Afghanistan, one of the major obstacles to women’s emancipation presents itself in their difficult and restricted mobility, which greatly impairs their access to basic rights, such as the right to study and to work.
+In Afghanistan, one of the major obstacles to women’s emancipation is the difficult and restricted mobility.

-The overall expected number of direct beneficiaries of the project is 150 women: 2 drivers and 100 regular users benefiting from the ‘Pink Shuttle’ service plus 48 attending the free driving course.
-The indirect beneficiaries are about 900 members of the direct beneficiaries’ families (considering the average Afghan family size).
 The image of Afghan women running a shuttle service or driving a car acts as a catalyst, prompting many more to follow the example.
-The sense of empowerment that such initiatives spread across the Afghan traditional society, represents a crack in the wall of subjugation in which the vast majority of the female population lives in.
+The sense of empowerment that such initiatives have spread across traditional Afghan society, represents a crack in the wall of subjugation in which the vast majority of the female population lives.

 Sponsors: OTB Foundation, The Nando and Elsa Peretti Foundation, USAid, Roddenberry Foundation, The Linda Norgrove Foundation, La terra di Piero Onlus.

 For further information, please contact the Project Manager.